vekt0r-github/random-music-player/README.md

 - reimplement scrollIfNeeded for pool box
 - improve performance with many songs
 - make sure revokeObjectURL is called at the end too
-- for some reason clicking on playlist curr bug is back
-- better search (word split)
+- better search (word split and tags)
-- react state on mp start
-- +- buttons on timer